HubSpot CLI commands

 | The OAuth secret. |

-Instead, you'll need to use a private app access token or OAuth to authenticate API calls.
+You should instead authenticate using a private app access token or OAuth.
 Learn more about this change and how to migrate an API key integration to use a private app instead.

 The CLI provides a suite of automated tests you can perform on your assets to get them in-line with the marketplace requirements prior to submitting.
 Passing all automated tests does not mean you will for sure pass the review process, further review is conducted to ensure quality beyond what can be easily automated.